estaf90/markdown-cv/index.md

 Took part in multiple projects over the course of a few years:

 Worked as a project lead/developer in an innovation project to investigate the feasibility to detect abnormal communication on a CAN-bus using edge machine learning.
-The PoC was performed in collaboration with an external company, using their edge machine learning SDK.
+A collaboration project with an external company, using their edge machine learning SDK.

 Wrote an ETL application in Python, to run on a RaspberryPi, enabling an innovation project PoC.
 The application was extracting data from multiple sources (CAN, GPS, IMU and Camera), transforming the data into a common format and loading it to a cloud bucket for further processing and calculations.

-Worked in an innovation project building a MLOps pipeline for an object recognition model.
-In the project a lot of different tools and services in Google Cloud was being used to solve: data versioning, model training/deployment/versioning/serving, data labelling and exposing an api.
+Worked in an innovation project building a MLOps pipeline for object recognition.
+A lot of different tools and services in Google Cloud was used to solve: data versioning, model training/deployment/versioning/serving, data labelling and exposing an api.

 `01/19-09/19`
 __Combine AB__: *In-house projects*